menu

 In Thurston, however, the average commute to work is quite long.
 On average, people spend 34.78 minutes each day getting to work, which is significantly higher than the national average.

-The population of Thurston has a very low overall level of education: only 9.04% of people over 25 hold a 4-year college degree or higher.
+The citizens of Thurston have a very low rate of college education: just 9.04% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.

 The per capita income in Thurston in 2022 was $19,376, which is low income relative to Ohio and the nation.
 This equates to an annual income of $77,504 for a family of four.